Skip to content

 Oceania

-Know Your Business checklist: company extracts, articles of association, UBO declarations, powers of attorney.
-Full KYB guide for B2B onboarding.
+Know Your Business checklist for Canada: corporate registry extracts, articles of incorporation, beneficial ownership declarations, powers of attorney.

-Illustration for KYB: Business Document Verification Guide โ€” Compliance
+Illustration for KYB: Business Document Verification Guide for Canada โ€” Compliance

 Summarize this article with

-EUR 1.3 trillion in illicit proceeds flows through the EU economy each year (Europol, 2025 Financial Crime Threat Assessment), with a disproportionate share moving through shell companies and businesses with fabricated documentation.
+Illicit proceeds flowing through shell companies and businesses with fabricated documentation remain a significant threat to the Canadian financial system.
+The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) has identified corporate vehicles as a primary mechanism for money laundering and terrorist financing.
 Yet most compliance programs still allocate 80% of their verification resources to KYC for natural persons -- while business entity verification, which is where the most sophisticated financial crime schemes are caught or missed, remains underprioritized.

 This asymmetry creates a structural vulnerability.
 The Know Your Business (KYB) process is where the most sophisticated financial crime schemes are either caught or missed.
-A company with a clean certificate of incorporation, a plausible set of articles of association, and an up-to-date UBO declaration can still be a vehicle for fraud if those documents are not verified against each other and against official registries.
+A company with a clean certificate of incorporation, a plausible set of articles, and an up-to-date beneficial ownership declaration can still be a vehicle for fraud if those documents are not verified against each other and against official registries.

 KYB vs KYC: Why You Need Both, and Why They Are Different